pietrobe/cardioEMI/README.md

 ```
 mpirun -n 1 python3 -u main.py input.yml
 ```
-modifying *input.yml* for different input data.
-Parallel execution can be obtain with mpirun -n X.
+modifying `input.yml` for different input data.
+Parallel execution can be obtain with `mpirun -n X`.

 ### Geometry and tagging
 In the input .yml file two input files have to be provided: